jargonLint/jargonLint/CONTRIBUTING.md

 9. Add the rule to the vale/styles/jargonLint or vale/styles/jargonExtra directory.
     - To jargonLint, if the rule is generally applicable.
     - To jargonExtra, if the rule is reserved for specific situations.
-10. Add your test files to the "tests" folder in whichever directory you selected in the earlier step.
+10. Add your test files to the vale/tests directory.

 You can separate these steps into multiple pull requests.
 If anything seems unclear, we suggest reviewing the current rules as examples.